hertzmann/hertzmann.github.io/_posts/2020-10-12-the-goal-of-painting.md

 # Things I Learned from Painting, Part 2: The Goal

 *This is the second part of a series of blog posts about my recent experience in digital painting and drawing.
-[Click here for the first part.](/2020/10/05/art-is-a-process.html)*
+[Click here for the first part.](/2020/10/05/art-is-a-process.html)*  The images on this page were drawn between

 When starting to draw or paint a picture, I had to have some goals.
 My high-level goals were easy: to learn things and enjoy myself.
 But an individual painting requires some kind of more concrete goal at the outset.
 What is this picture about?
 What am I trying to do here?
 I didn't have anyone to give me goals.
 I had no teacher, no mentor, no job or school requirements to give me direction.